pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 easy to learn.
 Since JavaScript is such a popular programming language, most developers already have knowledge on it and makes it much easier to start using Node.js at the back-end.
 This saves a lot of time learning how to use Node.js because most people will already have experience with JavaScript.
-[NodeJS web app]_
+[NodeJSWebApp]_

 Node.js includes other benefits like Fullstack JS, which offers a high performance, support from a large and active community, caching, freedom